chef/chef/CONTRIBUTING.md

 * [\#chef](https://botbot.me/freenode/chef) and [\#chef-hacking](https://botbot.me/freenode/chef-hacking) IRC channels on irc.freenode.net

 Also here are some additional pointers to some awesome Chef content:

-**TODO**: Any blogs of community folks that we would like to put in here?

 * [Chef Docs](http://docs.opscode.com/)
 * [Learn Chef](https://learnchef.opscode.com/)